TNRIS/gio-data-update/.github/ISSUE_TEMPLATE/parcels.md

 ---

+The owner of this issue (person who opened it) is responsible for ensuring each task is completed.
-Please reassign issues when your work is complete.
+Please reassign issues when work is complete.
+The owner of this issue is responsible for checking in with workmates on progress of each task.

 **Data**
 - [ ] Add data to measures spreadsheet @LaurenKirk